atlassistant/atlas-sdk/README.md

     return request.ask('date', _('You should provide a date?!'))

   # Show something in the channel from which this request has been started
+  # In request.env, you only have access to environment defined in the SkillClient,
+  # since atlas does not send you all user settings.
   request.show(_('Hello from echo!
 Env was %s') % request.env('A_USELESS_PARAMETER'), terminate=True)

 if __name__ == '__main__':